explore-pu/laravel-admin/README.md

 php artisan admin:install
 ```

-Open `http://localhost/` in browser,use username `admin` and password `admin` to login.
+Open `http://localhost/` in browser,use username `admin@admin.com` and password `admin` to login.

 Configurations
 ------------
-The file `config/elegant-utils/admin.php` contains an array of configurations, you can find the default configurations in there.
+The file `config/admin.php` contains an array of configurations, you can find the default configurations in there.

 ## Extensions